ymizushi/EmotionalHub/README.md

 # Emotional Hub
 [![Build Status](https://travis-ci.org/ymizushi/EmotionalHub.png?branch=master)](https://travis-ci.org/ymizushi/EmotionalHub)

-The interactive programming environment with Emola.
+The interactive programming platform with Emola.

-(Emola is a kind of LISP programming language designed by Yuta Mizushima)
+Emola is a kind of LISP programming language designed by Yuta Mizushima.

-Emotional Hub provides interactive programming environment, music sequencer, presentation tool, and so on.
+Emotional Hub provides interactive programming environment for entertainment and education.

 This repository is under development.